schnoddelbotz/writing/README.md

 once and did not totally fail.
 So YMMV meaning your milage may vary.
 Use my hints at your own risk.

-I refuse ghostwriting but love to help, if I can.
+I refuse [ghostwriting](https://www.ghostscript.com/) but love to help, if I can.
 Wish Dave the best.
+[You could be dave](https://www.youtube.com/watch?v=6Sp1bLrBAuQ).

-If you're going through this adventure with me for the first time, you'll need 6 sheets of paper.
+If you're going through this [adventure](https://youtu.be/-FS5EPSSVSs) with me for the first time, you'll need 6 sheets of paper.
 Yes.
 I just decided 6 is good.
 I name them #S1 to #S6.
 Maybe we can use 4-6 for airplanes in the end.

+Don't follow links in this document unless you feel you must.

 And you also need a pencil for you.
 And one for your buddy, should you brainstorm together.